How We Grow.

 These are resources that have been collected from the people who make up Hope City Church Edinburgh.
 We hope you find some of them helpful.
 Of course, we have no control over the content of external sites, and do not automatically endorse everything expressed in these.
 If you have any questions or concerns about any content, please contact us

 - Get a Bible and start reading it.
 If you don’t have one, we find this version readable and true to the original meaning of the text.
 It’s the one we use in Hope City Church.
-If you don’t have a Bible we would love to give you one! take one away at a Sunday gathering.
+If you don’t have a Bible we would love to give you one!
+Take one away at a Sunday gathering.
 Audio Bibles are also great, NIV Audio Bible: Read by David Suchet is brilliantly done.

 - Decide how much you would like to commit to read.
 Be realistic!
 M’Cheyne Reading Plan is a classic Scottish option reading 3 chapters per day, but there are lots of others.
 For The Love of God by Don Carson – vols 1 and 2 gives a daily note on one of the readings from this plan.
 For the Love of God is also freely available in PDF format to download: Volume 1 and Volume 2

 Podcasts can be a great way to plug into good teaching if you are more of a listener than a reader, or if you prefer to do something while you listen.
 They’re a great way to reclaim your travel time: